simonesilvestroni/m2m-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 {% include pattern-figure.html image="/assets/images/jekyll-automations-image-optim.png" alt="Shortcuts script for optimizing images" caption="Initial Shortcuts script for optimizing images" width="627" height="650" %}

 I will update this post or create a *Part 2* as a follow-up in case I manage to substantially improve the workflow.

+## Conclusions

+So far this methodology has been serving me well.
+I didn’t mind the previous not-so-dynamic workflow, but I appreciate the value of being helped on repetitive tasks.
+Especially with images: I’m sure I’ll be tinkering with the scripts until the whole process is consolidated into one precise action.

+One thing I really disliked was Apple forcing me to enable iCloud Drive in order to export Shortcuts’ backups on my machine.
+I don’t see the point other than them trying for the umpteenth time to drag me into their walled garden.

 ## Footnotes